LightningOnOmnilayer/api.doc/source/includes/_fund_channel.md

-# SendBitcoin
+# FundingBTC

 ## Simple Type 1009 Protocol

-Type 1009 Protocol is used for transfering bitcoin.
+Type 1009 Protocol is used for depositing bitcoin into a channel.
+Since the basic Omnilayer protocal uses BTC as miner fee in transferring assets, this message 1009 is special for depositing BTC for future transactions.

 ## Websocket Request: Message Type 1009